Homemade Garbage Plates

 Whether you have a giant appetite or are in need of good hangover food, my hometown’s garbage plate will fill you up.
 Pile up on mac salad, home fries, burger patties, and homemade meat hot sauce!

 Today I am sharing a very special local dish from where I grew up, known as the Garbage Plate.
 Not a very appetizing name right?
 Let me explain… A Garbage Plate is a combination of one selection of typically cheeseburger, hamburger, red hots, or white hots.
 But you can also choose Italian sausage, chicken tender, haddock, fried ham, grilled cheese, or eggs (yes eggs and it’s called a Breakfast Plate – it’s delicious).
 Then you choose two sides of either home fries, French fries, baked beans, or macaroni salad.
-On top of that are the options of mustard and onions, and a proprietary hot sauce, made with spices and slowly simmered ground beef.
+On top of that are the options of ketchup, mustard, Red Hot, onions, and a proprietary hot sauce, made with spices and slowly simmered ground beef.
 And then it’s all served with Italian bread and butter on the side.
 I like to use the bread to swipe up any remaining sauce when I’m finished!
 There’s actually a specific way to put it all together too.
 Click HERE to see how!

 Are you hungry yet?
 Okay I know what you are thinking, and yes, it is definitely more popular to the college student crowd.
 Although I’ve actually eaten it sober many many more times than under the influence.
 Nick Tahou Hots is the originator of a the Garbage Plate and it’s popularity has spawned several imitators in the Greater Rochester area, including Mark’s Texas Hots (“The Sloppy Plate”), Gitsis Texas Hots (“The Gitsis Plate”), Empire Hots (“The Trash Plate”), Fairport Hots (“The Hot Plate”), Tom Wahl’s (“55 Junker Plate”), Jimmy Z’s (“Five Star Plate”), and others.
 Another fun fact, Health.com named the Garbage Plate the fattiest food in the state of New York, which is not all that surprising.